vit-vivekkumar/Leadzen-todo_task/README.md

 ## Run FrontEnd

-open new terminal in `frontend` directory and run this command.
+open new terminal in `todo_frontend` directory and run this command.

 ```
 npm start